postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 [![Email notification](https://assets.postman.com/postman-docs/email-notification-public-workspace.jpg)](https://assets.postman.com/postman-docs/email-notification-public-workspace.jpg)

-Once you make a workspace public, all entities within that workspace become public through the workspace.
-You need to be a workspace __admin__ to change the visibility of a workspace to public.
+Once you make a workspace public, all entities within that workspace become publicly accessible through the workspace.
+You need to be a [__workspace admin__](https://learning.postman.com/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) to change the visibility of a workspace to public.
 Within a team, you cannot have two public workspaces with the same name.

-> You cannot convert a private workspace directly to public, but you can change a private workspace into regular team workspace and then make it public.
+> You cannot convert a private workspace directly to public, but you can change a private workspace into a regular team workspace and then make it public.

 ## Next steps